vuejs/vue2-ssr-docs/en/build-config.md

 > requires version 2.3.0+

 In addition to the server bundle, we can also generate a client build manifest.
-With the client manifest and the server bundle, the renderer now has information of both the server *and* client builds, so it can automatically infer and inject [preload / prefetch directives](https://css-tricks.com/prefetching-preloading-prebrowsing/) and script tags into the rendered HTML.
+With the client manifest and the server bundle, the renderer now has information of both the server *and* client builds, so it can automatically infer and inject [preload / prefetch directives](https://css-tricks.com/prefetching-preloading-prebrowsing/) and css links / script tags into the rendered HTML.

+The benefits is two-fold:

+1. It can replace `html-webpack-plugin` for injecting the correct asset URLs when there are hashes in your generated filenames.

-This is particularly useful when rendering a bundle that leverages webpack's on-demand code splitting features: we can ensure the optimal chunks are preloaded / prefetched, and also directly embed `<script>` tags for needed async chunks in the HTML to avoid waterfall requests on the client, thus improving TTI (time-to-interactive).
+2. When rendering a bundle that leverages webpack's on-demand code splitting features, we can ensure the optimal chunks are preloaded / prefetched, and also intelligently inject `<script>` tags for needed async chunks to avoid waterfall requests on the client, thus improving TTI (time-to-interactive).

 To make use of the client manifest, the client config would look something like this: